vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 Since these are [published on NPM](https://cdn.jsdelivr.net/npm/vue/types/), and the latest TypeScript knows how to resolve type declarations in NPM packages, this means when installed via NPM, you don't need any additional tooling to use TypeScript with Vue.

-We also plan to provide an option to scaffold a ready-to-go Vue + TypeScript project in `vue-cli` in the near future.

 ## Recommended Configuration

 ``` js